viamrobotics/docs/docs/components/base/_index.md

 **Parameters:**

 - `ctx` [(Context)](https://pkg.go.dev/context): A Context carries a deadline, a cancellation signal, and other values across API boundaries.
-- `linear` [(r3.Vector)](https://pkg.go.dev/github.com/golang/geo/r3#Vector): The linear velocity in mm per second.
+- `linear` [(r3.Vector)](https://pkg.go.dev/github.com/golang/geo/r3#Vector): The linear velocity in millimeters per second.
 Only the Y component of the vector is used for a wheeled base.
 - `angular` [(r3.Vector)](https://pkg.go.dev/github.com/golang/geo/r3#Vector): The angular velocity in degrees per second.
 Only the Z component of the vector is used for a wheeled base.
 - `extra` [(map\[string\]interface{})](https://go.dev/blog/maps): Extra options to pass to the underlying RPC call.

 **Returns:**